 Be provided with appropriate privacy

-Be provided with attempts by staff to communicate in the language you primarily use, should the need arise.
+Be provided with attempts by staff to communicate in the language the patient primarily uses, should the need arise.

-Be provided, to the degree known, complete information concerning your diagnosis, evaluation, treatment and prognosis.
-When it is medically inadvisable to give you such information, the information will be provided to a person designated by you or to a legally authorized person.
+Be provided, to the degree known, complete information concerning a patient’s diagnosis, evaluation, treatment, and prognosis.
+When it is medically inadvisable to give such information, the information will be provided to a person designated by the patient.

-Have the opportunity to participate in decisions involving your health care, except when such participation is contraindicated for medical reason.
+Have the opportunity to participate in decisions involving the patient’s health care, except when such participation is contraindicated for medical reason.

-Change your provider if other providers are available
+Change of provider if other providers are available

-Know our process for expressing your comments or concerns about the care that you receive or did not receive.
+Know our process for expressing patient’s comments or concerns about the care the patient received or did not receive.

-Have access to your medical information as it pertains to its confidentiality and release consistent with Student Health Services policies and State and Federal Laws.
+Have access to the patient’s medical information as it pertains to its confidentiality and release consistent with Student Health Services policies and State and Federal Laws.
 This may include providing information to a patient designated or legally authorized person.

 Have optimal quality of care provided within the resources and scope of our practice.

 Access to information concerning health education, self-care, and prevention of illness